hagenhaus/hagenhaus-com/readme.md

 # Hagenhaus

-This repository contains the hagenhaus.com content.
+This repository contains hagenhaus.com content.

 All content is protected by the "Attribution-NoDerivatives 4.0 International" license.
 See the license.md file.